 Since its debut, this fascinating series has spanned six remarkable seasons.
 Here’s everything we know about ‘Evil Lives Here’ season 7.

 Evil Lives Here Cast: Who’s in it?

-Sometimes, we also see how manipulative killers can be and the toxic atmosphere they breed in their homes since they demand to be in control of all situations and go to any lengths to ensure that their family members comply with all their wishes.
-While there are definitely some cases where even the immediate family members begin to say that something was seriously off with the killer, there are several instances where the killer has been completely normal around the family and even loved by family members.
-Family members appear shocked when they realize that the emotions were all faked, and if they were not faked, they find it even harder to reconcile the image of the killer with the image of the person they knew up close.
-The degree of sociopathy shown in these instances is almost incomprehensible to those who are close to the killer, even when they are faced with the horrific and irrefutable evidence of their terrible crimes.
+At times, we also see how manipulative killers can be and the toxic atmosphere they breed in their homes since they demand to be in control of all situations.
+While there are definitely some cases where even the immediate family members begin to say that something was seriously off with the killer, there are several instances where the killer had been completely normal.
+Family members appear shocked when they realize that the emotions were all faked, and if they were not, they find it even harder to reconcile the image of the killer with the image of the person they knew up close.

 When the next season airs, expect the show to continue in a similar fashion, giving us a look into how the family members perceived of the killer, how the survivors felt the killer was when they were first approached and definitely the angle of the law enforcement officials who had to enter the killer’s headspace to an extent in order to properly track down and capture them before they claimed another life.